-The first thing I want to say is that if you are in the stock market right now, it might be wise to get out now, or you are likely to lose your savings again like so many did in the crash of 2008.
-The numbers may drop as far or worse than the last crash and the value of stocks adjusted for inflation are likely to be far worse.
+If you are in the stock market right now, it might be wise to get out now, or you are likely to lose much of your savings again like so many did in the crash of 2008.
+The drop could be far or worse than the last crash.

 The expansion in China is in trouble.
 They are very near a debt crises.
 They are way overbuilt and that overbuilding was done by those borrowing from shadow banks.
 The unemployed of the world cannot afford to keep buying their goods.
 Nations know they need to protect their own jobs or there will be great social unrest.
 Therefore, there is great pressure to do something about the cheap exports coming from China.
-Further, this over building by China is built on borrowing and that is likely to put them into crisis when builders cannot borrow more money to keep the job's expansion going.
+This over building by China is built on borrowing and that is likely to put them into crisis when builders can no longer borrow more money to keep the job's expansion going.
 China does not have social welfare safety net programs like the West.
-China needs to keep the people in the cities employed or there will be riots and social breakdown if there is a recession.
+China needs to keep the people in the cities employed or there will be riots and social breakdown.

 In the U.S. we cannot keep living like we have twice the income that we really have.
 Our national debt doubled in just the time Obama was in office.
-Just trying to throw more money at the problem like our government has been doing will just make matters worse in the long run because this nation cannot afford to take on more debt.
-Passing the costs of this downturn to some future generation is simply not possible.
-No future generation can possibly pay this huge rapidly increasing debt and soon nobody will be stupid enough to continue to finance our increasingly risky debt at the abnormally low interest rates that came about by illegal actions of the Federal Reserve.
-The Federal Reserve Bank created 4 trillions dollars to buy most of our new recent national debt and mortagage debt with money that they created and that nobody will buy in the future.
-It is a Ponzi scheme.
+Just trying to throw more money at the problems like our government has been doing will just make matters worse in the long run because this nation cannot afford to take on more debt.
+Passing the costs to some future generation is simply not possible.
+No future generation can possibly pay our huge rapidly increasing debt and soon nobody will be stupid enough to continue to finance our increasingly risky debt at the abnormally low interest rates that came about through the criminal actions of the Federal Reserve.

-There is no easy answer to the problem because many people and nations have been living beyond their means for many decades amassing debt and entitlements that cannot be sustained.
+There is no easy answer to the world debt problem because many people and nations have been living beyond their means for many decades.
+They have been amassing debt and entitlements that cannot be sustained.
 With the aging populations and falling birth rates there is no next generation being raised to pay these passed on bills.
-So now the chickens have come home to roost.
+So now the chickens are coming home to roost.
 The credit line of many nations are maxed out and the young cannot support the entitlements that the old were promised.

-If the spending beyond our means for decades has not been enough, many people in banks are still gambling with your investments.
-They take your money and use it as security to leverage investments worth thirty times that amount.
+If the spending beyond our means for decades has not been enough, many people are still gambling with your investments.
+They take your money and use it as security to leverage investments worth thirty to a hundred times that amount.
 In 2008 some bubbles burst and many that were gambling lost.
-Some financial institutions got bailed out and some still did not learn their lesson.
-It is even worse today then it was in 2008 the banksters are still gambling with savers money.
+Some financial institutions got bailed out and most did not learn their lesson.
+It is even worse today then it was in 2008.
+The world banksters are still gambling with savers money.

-Other big corporations and financial institutions could not pay their debts because of the severe downturn.
-So they either went bankrupt or were declared too-big-to-fail by the government and government bailed them out and took on their debt hoping that someday the paper and the corporations that they took over will regain their value.
+Some big corporations and financial institutions could not pay their debts because of the severe downturn in 2008.
+So they either went bankrupt or were declared too-big-to-fail by our government and the government bailed them and passed down the bills to the next generation.

-Things got so bad that since 2008 most banks will not lend anymore on commercial ventures, instead they are either still gambling on markets or they are sitting on their money.
+Since 2008 most banks will not lend anymore on commercial ventures, instead they are either still gambling on markets or they are sitting on their money.
 Nobody wants to lend for economic development because they are afraid that they will never get paid back.
-Many others businesses that could expand will not because they are afraid of higher costs in the future through government taxation and regulation.
-That is one reason for the high unemployment.

-Another reason for the high unemployment is that the government cannot institute a policy to buy American or they risk a trade war with other nations in the global economy that are also living beyond their means.
-The trade war probably is coming anyway because unemployed people of nations will demand that their government do something to protect their jobs and all government can do to keep jobs at home is to allow protectionism.
+One reason for the lack of quality jobs is that the government cannot institute a policy to buy American or they risk a trade war with other nations in the global economy that are also living beyond their means.
+The trade war probably is coming anyway because unemployed people of nations will demand that their government do something to protect their jobs.
+All government can do to keep jobs at home is to allow protectionism.

 The same mistakes in housing in the US are being made all over again.
-I do not think this is a good time to invest in residential real estate unless you plan to really live in the house.
-The recent climb in values will probably be short lived as this country goes back into the next phase of this depression.
-Investment speculators who think we are in recovery are once again buying real estate and driving up prices.
-The percent of Americans owning their own home is actually still falling and have fallen to 1990's home ownership levels.
-Family income in the United States and hours worked is still falling.
-The recovery is mostly phony and what recovery there seems to be is really built on the Federal Reserve creating more money and through government borrowing.
+I do not think this is a good time to invest in residential real estate unless you plan to actually live in the house.
+The recent climb in values will probably be short lived as this country goes into the next phase of the economic problem.
+The percent of Americans owning their own home has been falling since the 1990's.
+Family income in the United States has not increased for decades.
+The recovery is mostly in the stock market.
+What recovery there is seems to be the result of the Federal Reserve creating more money and through government borrowing.
 The recovery is going to speculators in the top one percent.
 The rich are getting richer and the workers are getting poorer.

 Original article on the coming economic crash caused by world